ami17355/cs1302-ce30/README.md

       If successful, everyone should now be able to see the exercise files on the repository website on GitHub!

-1. **OTHER GROUP MEMBERS:** Visit the repository website on GitHub and copy the "SSH" URL from the green "Clone or download" button, then these instructions on Nike to clone the GitHub-hosted Git repostory on your Nike account:
+1. **ALL GROUP MEMBERS:** If you are not the group member who just pushed, then visit the repository website on GitHub and copy the "SSH" URL from the green "Clone or download" button.
+Then, follow these instructions on Nike to clone the GitHub-hosted Git repostory onto your Nike account:

    ```
    $ git clone git@github.com:group_member_one/cs1302-ce30-ce31.git